 Today, May 11, 2018, is the official publication date of Psychotherapeutic Traction: Uncovering the Patient’s Power-theme and Basic-Wish by Dr. Henry Kellerman, a member of the advisory board.
 It is The American Mental Health Foundation Books celebration of its 25th publication since 2009 as well as an homage to 2018 (“Risky Business”) Mental Health Month.
 The first advance notice […]By: Evander Lomke

 Thanks to the research of television critic David Bianculli and his TV Worth Watching site, do “tune in” below (7 minutes) as tough-as-nails Rhode Island Senator John O. Pastore is won over by the compelling words of Fred Rogers (just days ago at this writing, the 50th anniversary of Mister Rogers’ Neighborhood, on what was […]By: Evander Lomke

 Dateline: February 14, 2018, Marjory Stoneman Douglas High School, Parkland, Florida.
 Valentine’s Day and Ash Wednesday had not coincided since the 1940s.
 The day began as an amalgam of frivolity and solemnity.
 It wound up a tragedy in Broward County.
 Violence in America.
-Youth violence.
-The American Mental Health Foundation is the exclusive publisher of […]By: Evander Lomke
+There’s an ongoing epidemic of Youth Violence.
+The American Mental Health Foundation […]By: Evander Lomke

 Today, February 9, 2018, is the thirteenth anniversary of the death of Dr. Stefan de Schill.
 In 2005, this day was on Ash Wednesday, the earliest date Ash Wednesday could fall.
 The directors of The American Mental Health Foundation take some moments to honor Dr. de Schill’s memory.
 He devoted his life, particularly his later […]By: Evander Lomke